nandrasaputra/AnyRecipes/README.md

 * <a href='https://www.instagram.com/nandrasptr/'>@nandrasptr</a> on Instagram
 * <a href='https://www.linkedin.com/in/nandra-saputra-b90b78157/'>LinkedIn</a> Account

-## Download Application - APK File
+## Download Application - APKs File and Installation Guide
-This app require Android 5.0 - Lolipop or higher to run, Please check release section to download the app.
+This app require Android 5.0 - Lolipop or higher to run, Please check release section to download the APKs file.
+Please note that you need <a href='https://developer.android.com/studio/command-line/bundletool'>bundletool</a> to install APKs file into your devices.

 ## License